MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 <p>The [new work item experience](../reference/process/new-work-item-experience.md) provides access to a more modern form, additional features, and the ability to add fields and apply other customizations to the work item type. </p>

 <p><b>Customize a process</b></p>
 <p>Customizations you make to an inherited process automatically update all team projects that reference that process.
-You can customize your team project as follows:</p>
+You can customize your project as follows:</p>
 <ul>
 <li>[Add and modify fields](../organizations/settings/work/customize-process-field.md)</li>
 <li>[Modify the web form layout](../organizations/settings/work/customize-process-form.md)</li>